Reporting from: Ho Chi Minh City, Vietnam

 If, of course, they were real.

 Like many developing countries, Vietnam has its share of knock-offs.
 But even setting the counterfeit goods aside, the cost of living in Vietnam is relatively cheap.
-While locals complain inflation and a depreciating Vietnam dong is hurting their purchasing power, westerners bringing dollars or Euros (or, as I recommend, simply taking money out of the local ATM) will be just fine.
+While locals complain that inflation and a depreciating Vietnam dong is hurting their purchasing power, Westerners bringing dollars or Euros (or, as I recommend, simply taking money out of the local ATM) will be just fine.

-Whether you’re an aspiring entrepreneur looking to start your location independent business on the cheap, a retiree looking to stretch your cash before government taxes away your Social Security check, or just an adventure seeker, you can take advantage of the low cost of living here in Vietnam.
+Whether you’re an aspiring entrepreneur looking to start your location independent business on the cheap, a retiree looking to stretch your cash before the government taxes away your Social Security check, or just an adventure seeker, you can take advantage of the low cost of living here in Vietnam.

-Fresh off of my buying an iced green tea in a small restaurant for all of $0.14, I put together a list of prices of everyday goods for sale in Vietnam.
+In fact, right after buying an iced green tea in a small restaurant for all of $0.14, I put together a list of prices of everyday goods for sale in Vietnam.
 Here are some examples:

 Street Vendor Food and Drink (non-tourist areas)